 Shopify is less hands-on across the board—it’s designed for mom and pop store owners who don’t really have access to tech support.
 It’s extremely complex under the hood (it uses its own proprietary templating language called Liquid, which requires a specialist), but that’s all to power the WYSIWYG frontend tools that make site design a breeze.
-We do do Shopify design jobs at CodeClouds, but it tends to be more boutique, for if you want to really stand out.
+We do shopify checkout page design jobs at CodeClouds, but it tends to be more boutique, for if you want to really stand out.

 The CRM Solution

 What if you need a more full featured CRM solution than Shopify offers to support your subscription business?
 We’ve developed the Unify Platform for just this purpose.
-With Unify, you can link a Shopify store to LimeLight or Konnektive CRM with support for eCommerce Custom Checkout and 1-click upsells.
+With Unify, you can link a Shopify store to LimeLight or Konnektive CRM with support for eCommerce Custom Checkout and post purchase upsell.